TechnoFractal/TaskBot/README.md

 ## Git

-Clone the project some where it can be accessable for Apache2 and Nginx
+Clone the project some where it can be accessed for Apache2 and Nginx

 ## Composer

-Navigate to /path/to/project/backend forlder and run `composer install`
+Navigate to /path/to/project/backend folder and run `composer install`

 ## CodeIgniter